rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 fullest wherever that will take you\!
 He leaves numerous family member and friends.

-Freddydied at home on September 18, 2012, with his wife and sister-in-law by his side.
+Freddy died at home on September 18, 2012, with his wife and sister-in-law by his side.
 Graveside services with military honors were held at Fort Richardson National Cemetery, Anchorage.